What should I consider before installing the equipment?

 Do I need safety surfacing under my playground equipment?

 Depending on what equipment you are installing, you might need safety surfacing.
 Our installation instructions will tell you if safety surfacing is required.
 It is wise to consider surfacing options, as the majority of playground injuries are a result of a fall on an unforgiving or poorly maintained surface.
 Safety surfacing minimizes the risk of head injury and death if properly installed.
 Ensure your choice of surfacing is certified for both impact attenuation compliancy as well as ADA accessibility by the manufacturer.

 Does it matter how I place and install the equipment?

 Yes.
 There are specific regulations for commercial playground equipment.
 A free publication from the Consumer Product Safety Commission is a great guide for doing things the safe way.
 It can be found here.
 Consulting with a Certified Playground Safety Inspector before opening the playground is recommended so any hazards can be identified and compliance confirmed.
 A list of registered CPSIs in your area can be found here.

 Do I really need to follow your instructions exactly?

-We are the experts when it comes to guidelines, rules and simply making life easier for you!
-We’ve taken the guesswork out of your project– skipping steps can create hazards and damage the product.
-We have a great warranty on our equipment if installed to our specifications.
+We are the experts when it comes to guidelines, rules, and simply making life easier for you!
+We’ve taken the guesswork out of your project.
+Skipping steps can create hazards and damage the product.
+We also have a great warranty on our equipment if it is installed to our specifications.

 Do I have to dig holes to install your product?